Michael "Mike" Jones (born June 13, 1962) is an American professional

 - Only in It for the Money, until...

 - Power Stable: Post-NWO and pre-The Powers That Be, was Curly Bill of the West Texas Rednecks (Curt Hennig, Bobby Duncum Jr., Barry and Kendall Windham).

 - Small Name, Big Ego: In the nWo.

 - The Stoic

-- Take That: The name "Virgil" was a jab at Dusty Rhodes; for those not in the know, Dusty's real name is Virgil Runnels.
+- Take That!: The name "Virgil" was a jab at Dusty Rhodes; for those not in the know, Dusty's real name was Virgil Runnels.
 This tradition was continued in WCW where he was renamed "Vincent."
 And then "Shane."
 Starting to notice a pattern?